 The issue of resistance of mechanisms to manipulation is important, particularly in the context of voting protocols.
 Most results on this issue use \mathcal{NP} -hardness as the complexity measure.
-One of this paper's main contributions has been introducing tools that can be utilized in showing that manipulating mechanisms is easy in the average case.
-We were concerned with the likely case of coalitional manipulation, and showed that sensitive scoring protocols are susceptible to such manipulation when the number of candidates is constant.
+One of this paper's main contributions has been in introducing tools that can be utilized in showing that manipulating mechanisms is easy in the average case.
+We were mostly concerned with the likely case of coalitional manipulation, and showed that sensitive scoring protocols are susceptible to such manipulation when the number of candidates is constant.
+We also described how a single manipulator can find a beneficial manipulation when it only has a distribution on the others' votes.

 These results suggest that scoring protocols cannot be safely employed.
 More importantly, this paper should be seen as a starting point for studying the average case complexity of other types of manipulations, in other protocols.
-In addition, the definitions in Section 3 are deliberately general, and can be applied to manipulations of mechanisms that are not voting mechanisms.
-One such mechanism of which we are aware, whose manipulation is \mathcal{NP} -hard, is presented in [1, 2].
+In addition, the definitions in Section 3 are deliberately general, and can be applied to manipulations of mechanisms which are not voting mechanisms.
+One such mechanism of which we are aware, whose manipulation is \mathcal{NP} -hard, is presented in [1].

-There is still room for debate as to the exact definition of a junta distribution, especially if Conjecture 6 turns out to be false.
+There is still room for debate as to the exact definition of a junta distribution, especially if Conjecture 11 turns out to be false.
 It may also be the case that there are "unconvincing" distributions that satisfy all of the (current) conditions of a junta distribution.
-It might prove especially fruitful to show that a heuristic polynomial time algorithm with respect to a junta distribution also has the same property with respect to some easy distributions, such as the uniform distribution.

 An issue of great importance is coming up with natural criteria to decide when a manipulation problem is hard in the average-case.
 The traditional definition of average-case completeness is very difficult to work with in general; is there a satisfying definition that applies specifically to the case of manipulations?
-Once the subject is more fully understood, this understanding can be used to design mechanisms that are hard to manipulate in the average-case.
+Once the subject is fully understood, this understanding can be used to design mechanisms that are hard to manipulate in the average-case.